awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_management_console_access.md

 1. On the **Directory details** page, select the **Application management** tab\.

-1. Under the **AWS apps & services** section, choose **AWS Management Console**\.
+1. Under the **AWS Management Console** section, choose **Disable**\.
+Console access is now disabled for your directory\.

-1. If any IAM roles have been assigned to users or groups in the directory, the **Disable Access** button in the **Manage access to AWS Resources** dialog box is unavailable\.
-In this case, you must choose **Continue** and remove all IAM role assignments for the directory before proceeding, including assignments for users or groups in your directory that have been deleted, which will show as **Deleted User** or **Deleted Group**\.
+1. If any IAM roles have been assigned to users or groups in the directory, the **Disable** button may be unavailable\.
+In this case, you must remove all IAM role assignments for the directory before proceeding, including assignments for users or groups in your directory that have been deleted, which will show as **Deleted User** or **Deleted Group**\.

    After all IAM role assignments have been removed, repeat the steps above\.
-When the **Manage access to AWS Resources** dialog box is displayed, choose **Disable Access**\.

 ## Set Login Session Length<a name="console_session"></a>